- Trip Includes

 DisclaimerThis activity depends on weather conditions and on obtaining the necessary approvals.
 Keep in mind that the commanding pilot is responsible for ensuring maximum safety conditions during your flight.
 This is why he has the absolute authority to interrupt or postpone the mission at any time.
 We recommend booking your experience in advance.
 This way we will be able to reschedule if necessary.

 Airplane tours - SightsChoose our unforgettable airplane Dracula tour from Brasov.
 Admire amazing highlights and snap amazing photos.
 The airplane can carry 3 passengers, so you can bring 2 friends or family members and enjoy the experience together.
 Take off from Brasov, overfly the city and then travel to Rasnov.
 Admire the impressive peasant fortress from above.
 The next destination on your airplane tour is Bran.
 Overfly the village and then get ready to discover Transylvania's symbol, Bran Castle, also known as Dracula's Castle.
 On your way back to Brasov, enjoy the breathtaking views offered by Bucegi Mountains.
-Don't forget to snap photos!
+Don't forget to snap photos! website.

 - 30 minutes airplane flight, overflying Brasov, Rasnov Citadel and Bran Castle.
 Passengers can also admire a panoramic view of Bucegi Mountains